whyNLP/LCKV/README.md

 bash run_clm.sh
 ```

 See the script for more details.
+For pretraining on SlimPajama, please follow the instructions in [tinyllama-zh](https://github.com/whyNLP/tinyllama-zh) and replace the dataset with SlimPajama.

 ### Inference